 Combine all filling ingredients in food process and blend until smooth.
 Note: allow processor to run for 3-5 minutes to get a smooth consistency that is not grainy.
 You may want to add a little water to get desired consistency.

 Pour filling into tart pan and smooth evenly over crust.

 Now you’re ready to make the flag.
 Wash the berries and chop strawberries into small pieces.
 Make a square by lining blueberries in the upper left corner.
 Next, start the stripes – red, then white – by lining strawberry pieces to form lines.

 Cover with a layer of plastic wrap and place in freezer to set, at least four hours.
 When you’re ready to serve, remove tart from pan and allow to thaw 20-30 minutes before enjoying.

 Get Your FREE 10 High Energy Sweets + Desserts Recipe Guide

 Want more sweet and healthy recipes like this one?
-Get my FREE 10 High Energy Sweets + Desserts Recipe Guide.
-This free guide has some of my favorite treats for a sweet indulgence without the guilt.
+Get my FREE 10 Healthified Sweets + Desserts Recipe eBook.
+This free recipe book has some of my favorite treats for a sweet indulgence without the guilt.
 I hope you enjoy them as much as I do!